bencam/linux-server-configuration/README.md

 	- Add http://ec2-XX-XX-XX-XX.compute-1.amazonaws.com/login, http://ec2-XX-XX-XX-XX.compute-1.amazonaws.com/gconnect, and http://ec2-XX-XX-XX-XX.compute-1.amazonaws.com/oauth2callback as authorized redirect URIs

-	- Create a file called client_secrets.json file in the /var/www/nuevoMexico/nuevoMexico/ directory
+	- Create a file called client_secrets.json in the /var/www/nuevoMexico/nuevoMexico/ directory

 	- Google will provide a client ID and client secret for the project; download the JSON file, and copy and paste the contents into the client_secrets.json file